nineflowAmin/daniel-kereama.github.io/_posts/2025-12-14-telemetry-from-the-dream-cycle.md

 **Distribution Analysis:**
 - **71.2% of edges** are in the moderate range (0.2-0.4), indicating the system maintains **healthy tension** without excessive conflict
-- **Only 2.9% of edges** are in the critical range (0.8-1.0), suggesting the Keeper is effectively cooling high-tension edges
+- **Only 2.9% of edges** are in the critical range (0.8-1.0), suggesting the verification phase is effectively cooling high-tension edges
 - The distribution is **bimodal**: a large peak at moderate tension (71.2%) and a smaller peak at high tension (7.4%)

 **Mean Tension:** ~0.33 (calculated from distribution)